stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

 }
 ```

-There are several problems here; ugly diffs, wasted white space, and general inconsistency.
+There are several problems here: again ugly diffs, but now wasted white space, and also general inconsistency.

 For diffs, when `someMethodName` is every renamed, all of the wrapped parameter lines are going to shift.
-Which, yes sophisticated diff/code review tools can hopefully ignore this, but it's still needless noise
+Which, yes sophisticated diff/code review tools can hopefully ignore this white space-only change, but it's still needless noise

-For wasted white space, the wrapped lines are shifted way over to where ever `someMethodName` ends, which means they have less space for their own names, and all of the white space before them is wasted.
+For wasted white space, the wrapped lines are shifted way over to where ever `someMethodName` ends, which means they have less space for their own names.
 (Granted, if indent-on-column is used with wrap-every, this is not as bad, because in theory each wrapped line should itself be short.
 However, if you combine indent-on-column with wrap-when-needed, that space is more valuable.)

 For inconsistency, if I have multiple wrapped lines, my eye now has a random place to find the wrapped parameters, e.g.: